andreamazza89/types-and-programming-languages/ch03/notes.md

 ~    to write nonsense.
 Phantom types can help with preventing nonesense - lol which is meta, because there we use types ~    to create a DSL that prevents clients from writing invalid phrases; still needs a type system though!

-~ 2. given a finite set of possible terms, languages have a finite (though incredibly large) number of programs one could ~    write.
+~ 2. given a finite set of possible terms, languages have an infinite number of programs one could ~    write.
 This is kinda interesting philosophically, like one way to look at programming is to find the right program ~    amongst this huge set of syntactically valid ones - kinda trippy!